Entangled states are typically incomparable: Introduction

 as $n,m\to \infty$. \end{theorem} We discuss the proof approach for \cref{thm:Nielsen-RMT} in a bit more detail later in this introduction (\cref{subsec:outline}), but to give a very brief flavour: due to the so-called \emph{eigenvalue repulsion} phenomenon, the (complex) Wishart--Laguerre spectrum has only tiny fluctuations, and existing technology in random matrix theory is not precise enough to describe the distributions of quantities of the form $\lambda_k+\dots+\lambda_n$.
 So, instead of considering such quantities directly, we consider a sequence of convex test functions which emphasise different parts of the spectrum (increasingly ``focusing in'' on the ``edges'' of the spectrum); this defines a sequence of linear statistics with nearly independent fluctuations, for which we can derive a multivariate central limit theorem.
-We can then take advantage of the relationship between convexity and majorisation, together with some analytic and combinatorial estimates.
+We can then take advantage of the Hardy--Littlewood--P\'olya theorem relating convexity and majorisation, together with some analytic and combinatorial estimates.

 \begin{remark*} Our proof approach, as written, is not quantitative; we prove that the desired majorisation probability converges to zero without proving any explicit bounds on this probability.
 In principle, it may be possible to establish quantitative central limit theorems for the complex Wishart--Laguerre spectrum, which would provide an explicit bound, though it seems that substantial new ideas would be required to precisely characterise the asymptotic rate of decay of the majorisation probability (computer experiments by Cunden, Facchi, Florio and Gramegna~\cite{CFFG20} indicate that the probability has order of magnitude $n^{-\theta}$ for some constant $\theta>0$, assuming that the ratio $m/n$ is held constant). \end{remark*}